Brighton Beach railway station: History

-Brighton Beach station opened on 21 September 1861, when the railway line from North Brighton was extended.
-It remained a terminus until 2 September 1887, when the line was extended to Sandringham.
+Brighton Beach station opened on 21 December 1861, when the railway line from North Brighton was extended, with a timber station building and a single terminating platform.
+It was named after the nearby Brighton Beach, a popular destination at the time.
+It remained a terminus until 2 September 1887, when the line was extended to Sandringham, with two additional curved platforms added.
+In 1889, the current station building was constructed, and in 1919, the line to Sandringham was electrified using 1500 V DC overhead wires.
+In 1926, a signal box was constructed, located between the down end of Platform 2 and the South Road level crossing.

-In 1968, boom barriers replaced interlocked gates at the South Road level crossing, located at the Down end of the station.
-The signal box that was built in 1926 for the level crossing still remains, and is located between the Down end of Platform 2 and the level crossing.
+Since 1926, the station has stayed largely the same, with only minor changes taking place.
+In 1968, boom barriers replaced interlocked gates at the South Road level crossing, located at the down end of the station.

-On 20 November 1995, Brighton Beach was upgraded to a Premium Station.
+On 20 November 1995, Brighton Beach was upgraded to a premium station.

+The signal box controlled the swing gates at the New Street level crossing, which were the last left in Victoria.
+In 2007, the swing gates were hit by a train, causing significant damage.
+In 2010, the level crossing was closed by the Brumby government, with plans to re-open the level crossing with boom barriers.
+The project, which cost $4.4 million, included the replacement of the hand-operated gates with boom barriers, installation of flashing lights and bells, and a wider pedestrian crossing.
+It was opened in 2013 by Brighton MP Louise Asher.

 Following a 2019 commitment by the Federal Government, the station was due to receive an upgraded commuter car park.
 However, this was scrapped by the same government in 2021.

 Platforms and services

 Brighton Beach consists of an island platform with two faces and a side platform, being the only station on the Sandringham line to have three platforms.
 There is a large brick building on Platforms 1 and 2 (island platform), housing an enclosed waiting area, ticket facilities and toilets.
-There are also ticket facilities at the Up (Flinders Street) end of the island platform, for customers accessing Brighton Beach via the footbridge.
+There are also ticket facilities at the up (Flinders Street) end of the island platform, for customers accessing Brighton Beach via the footbridge.
 Platform 3 has a smaller brick building, with a waiting area, ticket facilities and a payphone.
 Being a Premium Station, Brighton Beach is staffed from first to last train each day.

 In 2011, a fence was erected on Platform 2 to direct passengers to the front half of the train and discourage them from boarding the rear half, because of the large gap between the train and the platform due to the station being built on a sharp curve.
 Additionally, station staff are required to be in attendance on Platform 2 for all train services, to ensure passengers have boarded safely, as there have been cases of passengers falling into the gap between the train and the platform.

-A stabling yard is located adjacent to Platform 1.
-The yard was originally used for stabling, but was converted to a siding for the VICERS project.
-In 2010, the stabling facilities were reinstated.
-Two trains are stored overnight, and operate two early-morning city-bound services originating from Middle Brighton.

 The station is served by Sandringham line trains.
+Once the Metro Tunnel opens, Sandringham line trains will run through to Williamstown and Werribee.